nonplayer/hammercrawl/hc_complete_rules.md

 #### Dungeon Level Tiers

 Dungeon levels have tiers too!
 A Dungeon Level's Tier rank is derived from the HD total of the strongest monster on that level - aka the "Boss" of that Dungeon Level.
-Thus a Dungeon Level whose Boss has 10HD would be a Tier 4 Dungeon Level.
+Again, the formula is 1/3 (rounded up) the HD of the monster.
+Thus a Dungeon Level whose Boss has 10HD (a Tier 4 monster) would be a Tier 4 Dungeon Level.

 ### Timekeeping